 It is hard to beat Johns Hopkins University if you wish to study Biomedical Engineering.
 The setting in a major city is tremendous for students trying to find adequate opportunities for social networking, adventure, and life.

-About 51.0% of undergraduates receive some type of financial assistance at Johns Hopkins University.
 Johns Hopkins has been rated among the best for quality of education for veterans and active-duty military.
+Every year, approximately 52.0% freshman students receive a scholarship, with the typical amount being $37,115.
 Get a better idea of what student life at Johns Hopkins is like by enjoying some campus videos.